Minimum non-chromatic-choosable graphs with given chromatic number: Upper bound on the number frequent colours

 So each part of $G$ is $3^-$-part, in contrary to Theorem \ref{thm-main2}.

 {\bf Case 2: $|V_1|=k-i_0+1$.}

 If $P_{i_0+1}=R_{f_1,i_0+1}$, then by Claim \ref{part with size 2}, $ |R_{f_1,i_0+1}|\ge 3$ and $|V_2|\ge 3i_0$.
 By (\ref{eq3-3}), $|V_1|= |V|-|V_2|-|V_3| \le 2k+2 - 3i_0 - (k-i_0+1) = k-2i_0+1$, and hence $i_0=0$.
-This implies that By Observation \ref{obs-1}, $m_1\le |V_1|=k+1$, we conclude that
+This implies that By Observation \ref{obs-1}, $R_1(C_L-F)\le |V_1|=k+1$, we conclude that

-So there is a colour $c \in F$ such that $m_1(c)\ge2$.
-We can extend $f_1$ to a near acceptable $L$-colourig of $G$ by colouring two vertices of $R_{f_1,1}$ by $c$, and the remaining $k-1$ vertices of $V_3$ injectively by the remaining $k-1$ colours of $F$.
+So there is a colour $c \in F$ such that $R_1(c)\ge2$.
+We can extend $f_1$ to a near acceptable $L$-colouring of $G$ by colouring two vertices of $R_{f_1,1}$ with $c$, and the remaining $k-1$ vertices of $V_3$ injectively with the remaining $k-1$ colours of $F$.

 Thus $P_{i_0+1} \ne R_{f_1, i_0+1}$, i.e., $S_{f_1, i_0+1} \ne \emptyset$.